choojs/choo-handbook/content/your-first-choo-app/README.md

 - First, we changed our state to reflect not just one animal (a single object), but many animals (an array of objects).
 - We then created a new template (`animal.js`) which outputs an `<img>` element, representing one animal.
 - Finally, using JavaScript's `map()` function, we "mapped" across `state.animals` inside our `main.js` file.
-This lets us to render each animal inside of `state.animals` to the screen.
+This lets us render each animal inside of `state.animals` to the screen.

 It would be nice if we could add new animals to our application simply by clicking somewhere on the grass, rather than having to update our code by hand to reflect this.
 Let's figure out a way to update our `state` directly from our templates.